-Whether you took courses at the local community college, having been designing sites for years, or are an amateur learning as you go, there are some things every web designer should avoid if he wants visitors to enjoy spending time on his site.
+Whether you took courses at the local community college, having been creating web sites for years, or are an amateur learning as you go, there are some things every web designer should avoid if he wants visitors to enjoy spending time on his site.

 You’ve probably heard the term “sticky” in reference to a website.